 By Bob - M3DPQ.

 The MKARS Annual Radio Rally, Sunday, 24th August 2014 (Bank Holiday)

 Milton Keynes MK17 0AT

-This superb modern venue provides many new features that were just not possible at our previous location.
-With Bletchley Park still being close by, you could also combine a visit to our rally with BP and visit the National Radio Centre (NRC) as well.
+Following on from our success last year, this superb modern venue, just gets better!
+With Bletchley Park being close by, you could also combine a visit to our rally with BP and visit the National Radio Centre (NRC) as well.

 FREE ON-SITE PARKING

 Gates Open At 10:00 AM